Doctors usually divide pericarditis into three main types. These are:

 Pericarditis can also be divided into types according to what causes it.
 See our section on causes below.

-The main symptom of pericarditis is a sharp, constant pain in your chest.
+The main symptom of pericarditis is pain in your chest.
+The pain is usually constant, and is often sharp.
+Or you may feel a dull, aching pain.
 You may find this gets better if you sit and lean forwards.
-The pain may spread to your left shoulder and arm.
+The pain may spread to your neck and shoulders (especially the left shoulder).
 It tends to get worse if you lie down, when you breathe in, swallow or cough.
-Other symptoms include:

 - a fever

 The symptoms of pericarditis are similar to those of a heart attack – so if you have any sudden chest pain, seek urgent medical attention.
 You may need to have some tests to find out which condition you have.

 If you have symptoms of pericarditis you may be seen by a cardiologist.
 This is a doctor who specialises in identifying and treating conditions of the heart and blood vessels.
 They’ll ask about your symptoms and examine you.
 Your doctor may also ask about your medical history and if you’ve recently had symptoms of an infection, such as a cold or flu.